5t111111/rack-alice_from_github/README.md

 ## Usage

-Rack::AliceInExternal tries to find the user who has an association with `uid: 42` in `authentications` table, so you have to create that user and the authentication associated to her (and you cannot change `uid` other than `42`) .
+Rack::AliceInExternal stubs the external requests and returns the user information as a response which includes `uid: 42`.
+So if the user with an association to the `uid: 42` record in `authentications` table exists, Sorcery makes that user login, otherwise a new user is created (and you cannot change `uid` other than `42`).

 Fixture examples: